First Flight in Tampa Bay

 Enter Tony Jannus, a famous pilot and barnstormer known for his adventurous stunts.
 In 1912 he set a new record for an overwater flight between the two cities.
 This caught the attention of businessmen Percival Fansler, invested in Jannus’ “flying boats” creating a commercial route.

 The first ticket was bought at auction for $400.
 The first flight took place Jan.
 1, 1914 in front of 3,000 aviation fans.
-The Benoist plane took 23 minutes to reach its destination on a 75 horsepower engine traveling about 60 miles per hour.
+The Benoist plane took 23 minutes to reach Tampa from St. Petersburg, FL on a 75 horsepower engine traveling about 60 miles per hour.
+A propeller blade monument in the park near the corner of Bayshore Blvd. and Platt St. commemorates the landing.

 Fansler addressed the crowd when the airboat arrived.
 “What was impossible yesterday is an accomplishment today, while tomorrow heralds the unbelievable.”